 “Some fascinating pioneering work was carried out in this area with dogs by my COAPE colleague Val Strong for her MSc and, as a result, nutritional considerations now form a vital part of our approach to treating many canine behaviour problems,“

 “Particularly those where the dog is frustrated with its social or environmental circumstances.
 This is not necessarily the same as ‘hyperactivity’ which has a clinical definition and is often misdiagnosed in dogs which are difficult to control or simply excitable.”

 On top of that, Val Strong is a partner at his Company COAPE.
 Her expertise is in the training and rehabilitation of problem dogs and horses and is apparently an expert in the effects of diet on canine behaviour, rehabilitation and training.
 She must be feeling rather unwanted at present, given Peter has almost made her redundant with his comments.
 How can you be an expert in something that does not exist?

-Perhaps I am missing something here?, How can he state that “he has never seen a single case of a behaviour problem in dogs that could be directly linked to nutritional additives in food, or that could be verified in any form of physiological test.” .when he is saying the complete opposite in a prior interview?
+Perhaps I am missing something here?, How can he state that “he has never seen a single case of a behaviour problem in dogs that could be directly linked to nutritional additives in food, or that could be verified in any form of physiological test.” .
+When he is saying the complete opposite in a previous interview?
 One could say that he has been economical with the truth.
-I believe that is the nice way of saying he is a liar.
+I believe that is a nice way of saying he is a liar.

 You can fool some of the people some of the time.
 I will let you finish that well-known phrase or saying.
 I wish these so-called experts and associations would stop treating us all like idiots.
-The other fact that Mr Peter Neville should take into consideration, if you are going to lie through your eye teeth for financial gain, then you better have a very good memory for what you have stated previously, as it will come back and bite you.
+The other fact that Mr Peter Neville should take into consideration, is if you are going to lie through your eye teeth for financial gain, then you better have an excellent memory for what you have stated previously, as it will come back and bite you in the backside.